SimpleCodeByElmir/DevOps/README.md

 ## My DevOps projects.

-Below You can see the list of Projects.
-All tasks for them were given by the Sberbank Programming School 21 while I was studying there.
+All tasks for Projects from the list below were given by Sberbank Programming School 21 while I was studying there.
 **The School 21 is based on French Ecole 42.

-Complexity of Projects (from hardest to easiest):
+Complexity of Projects:
 1) Linux_Monitoring_v2
 - Bash-scripting, Nginx, Prometheus (own metrics exporter), Grafana, System components, Logs, Utilites, etc.
 2) Linux_Monitoring_v1